cdoremus/deno-blog/posts/Using_SQLite_with_Deno.2023-02-24.md

 Uncaught SqliteError: unable to close due to unfinalized statements or unfinished backups
       throw new SqliteError(this.#wasm);
 ```
-While you can dynamically create a SQL string and run a query on the resulting string using the `DB.query` method, that is very dangerous as it can lead to a [SQL Injection](https://owasp.org/www-community/attacks/SQL_Injection) attack on your database.
+While you can dynamically create a SQL string and run a query on the resulting string using the `DB.query` method, it can easily cause a [SQL Injection](https://owasp.org/www-community/attacks/SQL_Injection) attack on your database.
 Therefore, you should always use prepared statements with parameterized queries (i.e the `DB.prepareQuery` method).
 #### Querying using sqlite3

 The `sqlite3` library only uses prepared statement to do queries.
 A `Statement` object is returned from the call to `Database.prepare`.